Pylons/pyramid/docs/narr/project.rst

 .. warning::

-   You’ll need to avoid using ``pcreate`` to create a project with the same as a Python standard library component.
+   You’ll need to avoid using ``pcreate`` to create a project with the same name as a Python standard library component.
 In particular, this means you should avoid using the names ``site`` or ``test``, both of which conflict with Python standard library packages.
 You should also avoid using the name ``pyramid``, which will conflict with Pyramid itself.